 Pride Season kicks off in June!

 Happy Pride Season!
-Through the summer months, we celebrate the resiliency, strength and spirit of 2SLGBTQIA+* communities, acknowledge the work still to be done and learn about the history of Pride in Canada.
+Through the summer months, we celebrate the resilience, strength and spirit of 2SLGBTQIA+* communities, acknowledge the work still to be done and learn about the history of Pride in Canada.

-In the spirit of Pride Season, we encourage all British Columbians to visit their local Pride Society website to learn how to get involved.
-BCAA is proud to be an ally to 2SLGBTQIA+ communities, celebrating diversity in love across British Columbia.
-To celebrate Pride month and show our continued support, you will notice updated storefront signage in all BCAA Service Locations and Auto Service Centres.
+In the spirit of Pride Season, we encourage everyone to search for their local Pride Society website to learn how to get involved.
+BCAA is proud to be an ally to 2SLGBTQIA+ communities, celebrating diversity in love and identity across British Columbia.

 Why is it important for BCAA and Evo Car Share to be involved in Pride?

-“Inclusion” to us means an environment where individuals feel valued and connected regardless of their differences – where all feel comfortable bringing their authentic and full selves to work.
+“Inclusion” to us means making sure that we're somewhere where individuals feel valued and connected for their uniqueness – where everyone feels comfortable bringing their authentic and full selves to work.

-Beyond Pride Season, we’ve actively taken steps to advance 2SLGBTQIA+ inclusion at BCAA, incorporating personal pronouns into our name tags, business cards, email signatures and recruitment materials.
+Beyond Pride Season, we’ve actively taken steps to advance 2SLGBTQIA+ inclusion at BCAA, incorporating personal pronouns into our name tags, email signatures and recruitment materials.
+We've compiled a resource toolkit for team members to learn more about personal pronouns, gender inclusive language, gender identity and expression and more.
 We’re also supporting team members undergoing gender transition through medical leave and partnering with gender diversity consultants, such as Ambit Gender Diversity Consulting, to offer training sessions on accessible and affirming workplaces.

-To get a deeper understanding of Pride at BCAA & Evo, we asked some of our team members what Pride means to them:
+To get a deeper understanding of Pride at BCAA and Evo, we asked some of our team members what Pride means to them:

 Peter – Member Contact Centre, BCAA, Pronouns He/Him